 Group of people who maintain the distributed ledger are called bookkeepers.
 Transactions often reach different bookkeepers in different order, depending upon which bookkeeper is online.
 Bookkeepers need to agree on the order of transactions and rules about money creation, version of software to run and the transaction formats.

 Math based voting system to determine what the majority thinks.
 Bitcoin requires bookkeepers to solve a very special math problem to vote.
-Voting has a cost in terms of electricity and computing power, making it prohibitively costly for anyone to control the vote.
-This is called “Proof of work” explained in the original Bitcoin white paper “one vote per CPU” instead of one vote per person.
+This is called “Proof of work” explained in the Bitcoin white paper “one vote per CPU” instead of one vote per person.

 Voting is allowed to happen every 10 minutes to allow all bookkeepers to stay synchronized.
 Each new group of transactions that gets approved is called a block and these blocks are grouped together in a chain called the blockchain.